She wrote the world's first computer program — in 1837.

 Milner is best known for her work with "Patient H.M.," a man who lost the ability to form new memories after undergoing brain surgery for epilepsy.
 Through repeated studies in the 1950s, Milner found that Patient H.M. could learn new tasks, even if he had no memory of doing it.
 This led to the discovery that there are multiple types of memory systems in the brain, according to the Canadian Association for Neuroscience.
 Milner's work played a major role in the scientific understanding of the functions of different areas of the brain, such as the role of the hippocampus and frontal lobes in memory and how the two brain hemispheres interact.

 Her work continues to this day.
-At age 101, Milner is still a professor in the department of neurology and neurosurgery at McGill University in Montreal, according to the Montreal Gazette.
+At age 103, Milner is still a professor in the Department of Neurology and Neurosurgery at McGill University in Montreal, according to the Montreal Gazette.

 Karen Uhlenbeck (born 1942)

-In 2019, this American mathematician became the first woman to receive the Abel Prize, one of the most prestigious math awards.
+In 2019, American mathematician Karen Uhlenbeck became the first woman to receive the Abel Prize, one of the most prestigious math awards.
 Uhlenbeck won for her groundbreaking contributions to mathematical physics, analysis and geometry.

 Uhlenbeck made major contributions to gauge theories, a set of quantum physics equations that define how subatomic particles should behave.
 She also figured out the shapes that soap films can take in higher-dimensional curved spaces.